 Oh and to make sure owners of cats of other colours weren’t left out, we gave some tips on how to turn your cat into a black cat.

 2020 – Celebrating 10 years of #BlackCatDay

-A decade on from the very first National Black Cat Day, we’re thrilled to see that all that campaigning for monochrome moggies has paid off.
+A decade on from the very first National Black Cat Day, we were thrilled to see that all that campaigning for monochrome moggies had paid off.